-An employee who, due to a job-related or non job-related, injury is separated from his or her position. but is not retired, shall be granted RIF reemployment rights under the RIF article with the ninety (90) day probationary period.
+An employee who, due to a job-related or non job-related, injury is separated from his or her position, but is not retired, shall be granted RIF reemployment rights under the RIF article with the ninety (90) day probationary period.
 The employee must meet minimum qualifications and be able to perform the duties of the position to which he or she is being reemployed.
 Such employee will be eligible for health benefit coverage under Section 20 of the Reemployment Rights (Recall Rights) article.
 If the State determines that an employee is disabled as defined by the Americans with Disabilities Act and such disability prevents the employee from performing the essential functions of his or her position (s)he shall be entitled to utilize the State's Reasonable Accommodation Policy.
 If utilization of the Policy does not result in a reasonable accommodation, which in some cases may be employment in a vacant position in the employee's own or another department, then the employee will be separated from employment.
 Such employee shall be granted RIF reemployment rights under the RIF article with the ninety (90) day probationary period.
 The employee must meet minimum qualifications and be able to perform the essential functions of the position to which he or she seeks to be reemployed.
 Such employee will be eligible for health benefit coverage under Section 20 of the Reemployment Rights (Recall Rights) article.
 6. For purposes of computing benefits under Paragraph 2 of this Article, the term "Workers Compensation" shall be defined and applied as follows:

 - (a) For all injuries for which a temporary total disability payment is provided, "Workers' Compensation" means that payment established as compensation for temporary total disability.
 In computing benefits due under this Article, the amount of money provided as a temporary total disability payment during the period of disability (prorated as appropriate) shall be deducted from the basic salary of the employee, and employer shall compensate the employee to the extent of said difference without charge to any form of paid leave time. - (b) For all injuries for which there is no provision for temporary total disability payments (e.g., only those injuries listed in 21 V.S.A.
 648(19)(A)(B)(C)), the term "Workers' Compensation" shall mean the statutory compensation (excluding medical and vocational rehabilitation awards) provided.
 Such statutory compensation shall be prorated on an appropriate basis and deducted from the basic salary of the employee for the period of time during which the employee is unable to work.
 The employer shall compensate the employee, under this Article, to the extent of the difference between such prorated compensation and the basic salary. - 7.
-An employee injured on the job may be granted unpaid leave in accordance with Off Payroll and Administrative Leaves of Absence Article, of this contract. - 8.
-The State and VTA will establish a joint study committee consisting of representative from the Department of Public Safety, the Department of Human Resources and VTA to discuss extending the wage differential benefit for "special circumstances" described in Section 2, above to members injured in the line of duty.
+An employee injured on the job may be granted unpaid leave in accordance with Off Payroll and Administrative Leaves of Absence Article, of this contract.